HubBox Software Development Kit (SDK) Integration

 }

-Step 7: Implement Backend Logic
+Implement Backend Logic

-Your server-side checkout logic needs to:
+Your server-side checkout logic must handle the following responsibilities:

-2. Update Session/Cart: Store this data in the user's session or associate it with their cart/checkout object on the server.
+2. Update session/cart - Store this data in the user's session or associate it with their cart/checkout object on the server.
 Mark the shipment as a pickup order.

-1. Hidden Input Fields (Traditional Forms):
+Hidden Input Fields (Traditional Forms)

 Example HTML: